 Toronto-area Web Developer and Agile Product Manager

 Hello!
-My name is Luke Walker, and for over 10 years, I've been working for different Toronto-based startups (for- and non-profit): TakingITGlobal, Career Cruising, and BiblioCommons, in various product-oriented roles.
+My name is Luke Walker, and for over 10 years, I've been working in product-oriented roles for some great Toronto-based startups, like TakingITGlobal a youth-run civic action charitable startup, Career Cruising.

 As a Developer

-What follows is a sample of the projects I built while working toward Free Code Camp's Front-End Web Development Certification.
+These are just a sample of the projects I created while earning my Free Code Camp's Front-End Web Development Certification.
 You can find all my projects on CodePen.

 This is a small sampling of the projects I completed as I worked through The Odin Project ful stack web development curriculum: